Lifailon/multranslate/README.md

 ## Backlog

-- Rewrite code to TypeScript.
+- Rewrite code to `TypeScript`.
 - Pack the application in the executable file.
 - Write tests to check the functions of translation.
 - Implement native cursor support (developments in [multranslate-native-cursor](multranslate-native-cursor.js)).
 - Check texts for style and grammar (spelling) via [LanguageTool](https://languagetool.org/http-api).
+- Add support for storing and clearing history via `SQLite` for `LLM` in chat mode.

 ## Text buffer